 Mmm, biscotti — that crispy, crunchy cookie that pairs perfectly with a good cup of tea.
-Our lovely Royale teas are especially delicious with biscotti, and what better way to enjoy them together than to combine them into a yummy Almond Royale Tea Biscotti recipe!
+Our lovely black teas are especially delicious with biscotti, and what better way to enjoy them together than to combine them into a yummy Almond Royale Tea Biscotti recipe!
 It’s easy and will be your new go-to for tea parties, breakfast, on-the-road snacks, and more.

 Perfect Biscotti Tips

 I first tried making biscotti over a decade ago, and it was a dismal failure.
 For whatever reason, I missed the part of the recipe that said you needed to bake it twice — or perhaps the recipe I used didn’t know what it was talking about in the first place.
 At any rate, I only baked it once, it was dry and sandy and not at all crispy, and I never bothered to waste flour on it again.

 Fast forward, and I’ve finally figured out that twice-baked secret, which was reinforced to me by our Plum Deluxe Tea Club member, Tasha Standridge, an experienced biscotti maker.
 “Twice baking the dough is what gives them their crunch,” she affirmed.
 “Traditionally, biscotti is very crunchy, so don’t be afraid to bake it till they’re golden brown.
 Then, leave them out to dry even more.”